deimusmeister/BuxticProgresBar/README.md

 Implements circular progress bar with gradient coloring
    - Background blur with given gradient colors
    - Progress tracker with gradient colors
-   - Variod ways of customization of colors and sizes
+   - Various ways of customizations of colors and sizes

 ---
 #### How to use